Log Me In

 • Before treatment starts present clients with Office Policies and Informed Consent forms, which include information on limitation of confidentiality, fees, third party billing, client's rights, cancellation policies, etc.

-• Update your treatment plans and report on progress, or lack there of, as necessary.
+• Update your treatment plans and report on progress, or lack thereof, as necessary.

 • Records should reflect your competence, thoughtfulness, decision-making rationale for treatment selection, and knowledge of clinically, ethically and legally relevant matters.